flashbots/rbuilder/docs/RBUILDER_CLASSES_AND_DATAFLOW.md

 # rbuilder Classes and Dataflow

-The [`LiveBuilder`](../crates/rbuilder/src/live_builder/mod.rs) struct is the core component of rbuilder.
+The [`LiveBuilder`](../crates/rbuilder/src/live_builder/mod.rs) struct is the main component of rbuilder.

 ## Core Components

-To create a `LiveBuilder`, you need the following main components:
+To create a `LiveBuilder`, you need the following core components:

 1. `blocks_source`: The source of slots to build.
 Implements the [`SlotSource`](../crates/rbuilder/src/live_builder/mod.rs) trait.
 This abstraction enables rbuilder to handle block building in various contexts:
    - L1: Consensus client generating slots with potential forks
    - L2: Sequencer generating slots

 2. `builders`: A vector of objects implementing the [`BlockBuildingAlgorithm`](../crates/rbuilder/src/building/builders/mod.rs) trait.
 Each builder:
-   - Takes a base block and a stream of simulated orders
+   - Takes a base block state and a stream of simulated orders
    - Continuously generates new blocks
    - Optimizes to maximize the true block value